swatibersurda/BlogAppFrontEnd/README.md

 # SBBlog

-This is a blog website where user can read,edit,delete and post blogs.
+This is a blog website where users can read blogs, and edit, update, and delete blogs.

 ## Tech Stack :
 The following is the tech stack I used to build this website:-